An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: The mathematical structure of the double-Fourier coefficients

-The resonance condition shows the perturbation process due to the two-body relaxation and the angular change measures the 'number of orbits'.
-Yet, the double-Fourier coefficient is more complicated to understand than the rest of quantities.
-According to its definition, equation \eqref{Eq.Fourier_phi}, the fundamental mathematical property of the coefficient holds the conditions
+The resonant condition shows the perturbation process due to the two-body or many-body relaxations, and the angular change measures the number of orbital revolutions.
+However, the double-Fourier coefficients $\{A_{\boldsymbol{nm}}(\boldsymbol{I}_{1},\boldsymbol{I}_{2})\}$ are more complicated to understand than the rest of the quantities.
+Because of its definition, equation \eqref{Eq.Fourier_phi}, the coefficients readily holds the conditions